What is a 404 Page?

-- Create a custom 404 redirect page.
+- Create a custom 404 page.
 This is vital as it allows you to inform your users that they are in the right place.
 Make sure the page follows your brand standards for the best experience.
 You may also want to make it easier for users to navigate to pages they are looking for and your website.
 This can be achieved by adding a few popular links and a search bar.
 By doing this, you will not only help your users navigate your website to the information/pages they are looking for, but you will be able to keep them on your website, increasing your conversions.

 Here is how these errors impact SEO:

 Your page is likely to lose its rank if search engines keep on trying to access it unsuccessfully.
 When this happens, bots send negative signals about that particular resource, and it can be removed from the index if this happens several times.
-Now consider that is your landing or home page and contain essential information.
+Now consider that is your landing or home page and contains essential information.

 Definitely, the page won't be ranked.
 Not only that, if it is a product page, then it means your sales will also be hurt.
 That is not something you really want to happen.

 One reason why a site attracts more and more people is because of the excellent user experience.
 Now consider having a site that halts users’ attempts to view your products and services by displaying the 404s.
 No doubt, they will stop trying and probably give your competitors a shot.
 Additionally, if the bounce rate is high, search engines will note that and lower your ranking.

 By using the Redirection plugin.
 This plugin helps you redirect changed URLs to the new destination.
 Here is how to use it after downloading and installing: